 It also means that the west wall of the transept is shorter than the east wall, meaning they have to embarrassingly squash the third series of arches in the upper gallery because they didn’t fit (they did do it correctly on the other side).
 After finishing the nave, these builders packed up and thought they’d got away with it.

 When the west front was built up around the 1230s, part of the central tower was taken down because, well, it had really slender piers and it was skew-whiff: what did you expect?
-Then, at the end of the century the choir was in such a state the whole east end had to be rebuilt.
+Then, at the end of the century the choir was in such a state the whole east end had to be rebuilt, probably removing an eastern squared ambulatory in favour of a sheer cliff-like facade that the English preferred.
 The new east front is perhaps the closest you can get to what the choir of Old St Paul’s in London looked like, strictly Geometric, like what was going on in France at the time, except it has absolutely enormous buttresses.
 And still they ended up chickening out putting a stone vault on it in case it all fell down.

 As was usual in extensions to great-church architecture, care was taken to match the proportions of the new work to what could be preserved of the now century-old choir.
 However, some parts of the matching between old and new were better than others, as is some of the architectural sculpture.
 Ripon’s canons however, probably just pleased that the choir was now stable and their problems were over.

-Then of course what was left of the tower fell down, taking with it two crossing arches, the south side of the choir and part of the south transept.
-These were rebuilt in the Perpendicular style – meaning the choir has three different elevations – and the piers encased to an absolutely ludicrous degree, except that misplaced north-west one (because it was the only one not supporting a rebuilt tower arch), which is why when you look down the nave now, the crossing looks hilariously wonky.
+Then of course, even though the tower had been lowered, it was still too much for the all-too-slender Early Gothic crossing piers.
+In 1450, the SE pier gave way, bring down with it two crossing arches, the remaining 3 Early Gothic bays on the south side of the choir and the south transept arcade.
+These were rebuilt in the Perpendicular style – meaning the choir has three different elevations – and the remaining crossing piers were encased to an absolutely ludicrous degree, except that misplaced north-west one (because it was the only one not supporting a rebuilt tower arch), which is why when you look down the nave now, the western crossing looks hilariously lopsided.

 Wait, I haven’t finished yet.
 Remember that unaisled nave?
 Yep, that fell down too around 1500, and was all but replaced, except by some tantalising fragments at each end, by arcades that are only two stories tall.
 They’d clearly got a parish-church architect in – a good one mind – and one who could do ENORMOUS BUTTRESSES which were becoming rather familiar at Ripon.